disastrid/instruments_lab/docs/_research/touch.md

 [A. McPherson, R. Jack and G. Moro.
 Action-Sound Latency: Are Our Tools Fast Enough?Proc.
 NIME, Brisbane, Australia, 2016.](https://www.researchgate.net/publication/315379106_Action-Sound_Latency_Are_Our_Tools_Fast_Enough?_sg=yf3QMBTGw5woL2MFAF5fDnDQz-q5uCbEjMNJ9JpdfXqNqQT8FFTzU1eM03YNf1uQEPiBYgLvGmK8WecQkhCqL98Abnagqutr85h3yfNH.hbE2M9AZBJiO6MGE48EEBRPoQr_fPySEAZjdb6sP_paPyVA1sIbdnJNfoAmlMCqXFlzJjq3pw3eCwC0m5Hk4PA)

-{% include single-image-research.html fileName="tactility/tiles-1.jpg" %}

-{% include single-image-research.html fileName="tactility/tiles-2.jpg" %}

 ## Control Intimacy, Richness and Physical Supports

 In the third study guitar-derivative DMIs with variable levels of control richness were observed with non-musicians and guitarists.
 The results from this study help clarify the relationship between tangible design factors, sensorimotor expertise and instrument behaviour.

-{% include single-image-research.html fileName="tactility/tiles-2.jpg" %}
+{% include single-image-research.html fileName="tactility/instrument_pairings.jpg" %}

 This thesis introduces a descriptive model of performer-instrument interaction, the projection model, which unites the design investigations from each study and provides a series of reflections and suggestions on the role of touch in DMI design.

+{% include single-image-research.html fileName="tactility/projection-simple-fb.jpg" %}

 [R. Jack, J.Harrison, F. Morreale and A. McPherson.
 Democratising DMIs: the relationship of expertise and control intimacy.
 Proc.
 New Interfaces for Musical Expression, Blacksburg, Virginia, USA.
 2018.](https://www.researchgate.net/publication/324390561_Democratising_DMIs_the_relationship_of_expertise_and_control_intimacy)**(Winner of best paper award)**